-Laboratory supplies and services expense increased by \$104,000 from \$389,000 during the three months ended December 31, 2013 to \$493,000 during the current period.
-The Company expanded its laboratory facility and increased its R&D headcount during 2014.
+Laboratory supplies and services expense increased by \$42,000 from \$613,000 during the three months ended June 30, 2014 to \$655,000 during the current period.
+The expense also increased by \$377,000 from \$1,469,000 during the nine months ended June 30, 2014 to \$1,846,000 during the current period.
+The Company has expanded its laboratory facility and increased its R&D headcount.
 The increase in laboratory supplies and services is a result of the purchase of additional supplies necessary to support increased efforts in pre-clinical research as the Company supports ongoing clinical efforts and accelerates efforts to identify new clinical candidates.

-In vivo studies expense was consistent at \$61,000 during the three months ended December 31, 2013 and \$60,000 during the current period.
+In vivo studies expense increased by \$94,000 from \$64,000 during the three months ended June 30, 2014 to \$158,000 during the current period.
+The expense also increased by \$120,000 from \$236,000 during the nine months ended June 30, 2014 to \$356,000 during the current period.
 In vivo expense can vary depending on the stage of preclinical candidates, the nature and amount of testing required and based on the varying costs of different in vivo testing models.
 The expense in both periods relates to studies related to development of new clinical candidates.